Buck Nin: Early years

+Education

 Nin went to two art schools, first to Elam School of Fine Arts at the University of Auckland (1961–62) and subsequently to Ilam at the University of Canterbury where he graduated with a Diploma of Fine Arts in 1966.
 At Ilam the artist Rudi Gopas was his teacher.

 In 1966 Nin alongside Baden Pere curated a large Māori art exhibition called New Zealand Maori Culture and the Contemporary Scene at the Canterbury Museum.
 They were shifting the language 'modern' to 'contemporary' for Māori art.

 In 1973 Nin was a founding member of the Māori Artists and Writers Association in 1973.
 This society held annual marae-based meetings and exhibitions, in 1986 it was renamed Ngā Puna Waihanga in 1986, and was the precursor of Toi Māori Aotearoa (formed in 1996).
 In 1976 Nin was part of the South Pacific Festival of the Arts in Rotorua.
 Nin initiated an exhibition called Contemporary Māori Art at Waikato Art Museum also in 1976.

-He studied in Hawai'i after moving there in 1978 and completed a Master of Education Administration.
+He studied at the University of Hawai'i after moving to Honolulu in 1978 and completed a Master of Education Administration.
 He also undertook a PhD in Arts Administration and Management at Texas Tech University graduating in 1981.

+Nin and Rongo Wetere were part of the establishment of Te Wānanga o Aotearoa.

 Career

-In 1996 Nin along with Baden Pere initiated one of the earliest exhibitions of contemporary Māori art at the Canterbury Museum called New Zealand Māori Culture and the Contemporary Scene.
+In 1966 Nin along with Baden Pere initiated one of the earliest exhibitions of contemporary Māori art at the Canterbury Museum called New Zealand Māori Culture and the Contemporary Scene.
 He was committed to the revival of Māori culture.
 There had also been an exhibition prior in 1966 at a festival of Māori arts held in Hamilton mounted by Paratene Matchitt and Cliff Whiting.
 These exhibitions were the foundational in the development of contemporary Māori art and included many artists had a lasting contribution to arts in New Zealand including John Bevan Ford, Pauline Yearbury, Cath Brown and Sandy Adsett.

 Nin worked on the restoration of the wharenui (ancestral house) of Te Kooti, Rongopai that was built in 1881.
-This building is unusual in that it is has painted motifs rather than carved which was innovative and a 'sharp departure from tradition'.
+This building is unusual in that it has painted motifs rather than carved which was innovative and a 'sharp departure from tradition'.
 It had restoration work under-taken between 1967 and 1979.
 Cliff Whiting also worked on this restoration.
 Nin made an artwork about his involvement in the restoration in painting called Rongopai Experience (1979).

 Nin passing on his teachings and one of his students was Kura Te Waru Rewiri.